MakotoE/string-number/readme.md

 The "rules" that are followed for the implementation of `StringNumber` are:

 - Only the string representation of the number may be stored, excluding local variables.
-- For the operations: no conversion from `StringNumber` to a different type.
+- For operations: no conversion from `StringNumber` to a different type.
 Only one digit of the number may be converted at a time.

 As you might expect, the benchmark results are horrible compared to those of `f64`.